taahakh/taahakh/README.md

 Software Engineer
 -----------------

 Started coding static websites and got into the realm of web frameworks.
-I decided to explore everything there is to computer science and now i've decided to focus on AI and Machine Learning.
+Developed multiple programs in many different languages such as Java, Python, Go I love building web solutions but now i also have a keen interest in AI and Machine Learning.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [ahnafkhalique@gmail.com](mailto:ahnafkhalique@gmail.com)
-* 🧠  I'm learning about AI and Machine Learning

 ### Skills